gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/qgis.rst

 *serverLogLevel* ~ QGIS_SERVER_LOG_LEVEL
 /TABLE

 The ``searchPathsForSVG`` option tells where to find svg images used in your QGIS projects and print templates.
-If you use non-standard images, just add a directory path for them to this setting.
+If you use non-standard SVG images, just add a directory path for them to this setting.